ashea-code/BLUI/README.md

 ### BluTickActor

 Instead of ticking in your level bp, I prefer to use a simple actor to do the ticking.
-Other convenience blueprints may spawn this as necessary so if you use those, you don 't ever need to use this directly.
+Other convenience blueprints may spawn this as necessary so if you use those, you don't ever need to use this directly.

 ## //End Fork Notes